MikeTaylor/palaeo-vo/vo-manuscript.md

 In this approach, we define horizontal as that orientation in which the cranial and caudal articular surfaces of the centrum are vertical.
 (Figure E.A).
 This is appealing when dealing with short, tall vertebrae, but less so for long, slender vertebrae such as the _Giraffatitan_ cervical of Figure D.

-For the _Haplocanthosaurus_ caudal shown here, the method gives a nearly unambiguous result as the cranial and caudal articular surfaces are very close to parallel: in Figure E.A, where the green line showing the orientation of the caudal surface is horizontal, the red line showing the orientation of the cranial surface is cranially inclined by less than one degree.
-However, its meaning is ambiguous for “keystoned” vertebrae in which the cranial and caudal surfaces are not parallel, as for example the giraffe C7 shown in Figure F.
+For the _Haplocanthosaurus_ caudal shown here, the method gives a nearly unambiguous result as the cranial and caudal articular surfaces are very close to parallel: in Figure E.A, where the green line showing the orientation of the caudal surface is vertical, the red line showing the orientation of the cranial surface is cranially inclined by less than one degree.
+However, its meaning is ambiguous for “keystoned” vertebrae in which the cranial and caudal surfaces are not parallel, as for example the giraffe C7 shown in Figure F; or the _Sauroposeidon_ C5 illustrated by Taylor and Wedel (2013:figure 8.1) in which the caudal surface is vertical but the margin of the cranial condyle is inclined about 16°.

 ---
 ![Figure F. Giraffe _Giraffa camelopardalis_ cervical 7 in articulation with itself](figures/export-jpeg/Figure-F-articulated-giraffe-c7s.jpeg)